Global Market Comments

-I have been hammering away at my followers at investment conferences, webinars, and strategy luncheons this year about one recurring theme.
+I have been hammering away at my followers during virtual investment conferences and webinars this year about one recurring theme.
 Things are good, and about to get better, a whole lot better.

 The driver will be the exploding rate of technological innovation in electronics, biotechnology, and energy.
 The 2020s are shaping up to be another roaring twenties, and asset prices are going to go through the roof.

 To flesh out some hard numbers about growth rates that are realistically possible and which industries will be the leaders, I hooked up with my old friend, Ray Kurzweil, one of the most brilliant minds in computer science.

 Ray is currently a director of Engineering at Google (GOOG), heading up a team that is developing stronger artificial intelligence.
 He is an MIT grad, with a double major in computer science and creative writing.
 He was the principal inventor of the CCD flatbed scanner, the first text-to-speech synthesizer, and the commercially marketed large-vocabulary speech recognition.

 When he was still a teenager, Ray was personally awarded a science prize by President Lyndon Johnson.
 He has received 20 honorary doctorates and has authored 7 books.
 It was upon Ray’s shoulders that many of today’s technological miracles were built.